 - Mag.
-Michael FRANK, Chairman of the Management Board: compliance, risk management, external relations, Human Resources (HR), administration, IT - o Christian HENDRIKS, member of the Management Board: underwriting department, claims - Mag.
-Brigitta AYASCH, member of the Management Board: finance and accounting, reinsurance
+Michael FRANK, Chairman of the Management Board: compliance, risk management, external relations, Human Resources (HR), administration, IT (retires from the Management Board as of 31 December 2020) - Christian HENDRIKS, member of the Management Board: underwriting department, claims - Mag.
+Brigitta AYASCH, member of the Management Board: finance and accounting, reinsurance (from 1.1.2021 Chairwoman of the Board)